Frequently Asked Questions

 PM Track: In addition to the Sponsor, PM track trainees may identify additional mentors with skills that complement their training and career development needs.

-How many trainees will be selected for the Class of 2024?
+How many trainees will be selected for the Class of 2025?

 The number of awards is contingent upon funding availability and the submission of a sufficient number of meritorious applications.
 For the Class of 2022, we trained 8 SSA PI track trainees and 15 PM track trainees.
 For the Class of 2023, we trained 10 SSA PI track trainees and 18 PM track trainees.
+For the Class of 2024, we trained 10 SSA PI track trainees and 23 PM track trainees.

 How do I apply?

 The application guide is available by clicking on the links below.
-The application form should be submitted online by February 2, 2024.
-In addition, we are asking applicants to submit a brief LOI online by December 20, 2023.
+The application form should be submitted online by February 7, 2025.
+In addition, we are asking applicants to submit a brief LOI online by December 20, 2024.
 The LOI describes your Institution, experience, and future project scientific area (for PI-Track) and broad aims.
 You should also indicate your Sponsoring Institution, Sponsor, and Mentor(s) if known at that time.

 Can multiple individuals from the same Institution apply for the PI and PM-Track training opportunity?